elliehachemjob/Spotify-Artist-Search/README.md

 # Spotify-Artist-Search

-Spotify Artist Search is a special App that lets you Search for your favorite Artist, including his Albums
+Spotify Artist Search is a special App that lets you search for your favorite Artist, including his Albums

 ## How to run the app